Miebakagh, a trained historian and computer geek, is interested in alternative medicine. A health enthusiast, fond of food and nutrition.

 Curcumin has the potentials to lower heart disease.

 Oregano, Oreganum Vulgare or wild marjoram, or sweet marjoram, meaning 'brightness of the mountain', or 'joy of the mountain'.
-It's most commonly used as a flavouring in meats, barbecues, salads, and fish dishes.
+It's most commonly used as a flavoring in meats, barbecues, salads, and fish dishes.

 It's even used as a supplement and as an aromatic oil.